An ultimate guide to snowboarding for creative and tech people (and everyone else).

 There are other profiles like powder specific S Rocker.
 For more information on camber profiles check out this BoardWorld post.

-Snowboard with twin shape has the same nose and tail and rides equally well in the both directions, so it is a good choice if you want to learn riding switch or do freestyle tricks where you often land switch.
+Snowboard with twin shape has the same nose and tail and rides equally well in both directions, so it is a good choice if you want to learn riding switch or do freestyle tricks where you often land switch.

 Directional snowboards typically have a tapered shape, a wider nose and narrower tail, they ride better in one direction and also float better in powder.